-This course provides a basic foundation for further study in marketing in a fun and relaxed way.
+This course provides a basic foundation in marketing.
 Students study economic functions at work, in the marketplace, marketing functions including purchasing, pricing, and distribution functions.
 This course is based on the business and marketing core that includes communication skills, economics, financial analysis, and promotion.
-Both marketing and employment skills learned will improve and increase the chance of successful transition into the world of work.
+Both marketing and employment skills learned will improve and increase the chance of a successful transition into the world of work.
 Leadership development will be provided through DECA activities and competitive events.
-This class is a prerequisite for Marketing II where students will run the school store, The Coliseum.
-This class may be structured in a blended format.
+This class is a prerequisite for Marketing II courses.

-MARKETING II, 4th year math experience
+MARKETING II, School Store 4th year math experience

 Welcome to The Coliseum!
-This class will offer students the opportunity to promote a new business, organize and plan for inventory, learn the basics of retailing, and have an actual work based learning opportunity.
+The school store is a hands-on activity-based class for students to continue their education in the business or marketing field.
+This class will offer students the opportunity to promote business, organize and plan for inventory, learn the basics of retailing, and have an actual work-based learning opportunity.
 Students will utilize skills from their Marketing I class to be creative with advertising and the promotion of the store in general.
-Students will become members of the DECA organization and compete with local area schools in marketing events and continue community service work with the Fowlerville Business Association and Fowlerville Rotary community groups.
-The store will be a hands-on activity based class for students to continue their education in the business or marketing field.
-College credit may be possible.
+Students will become members of the DECA organization and compete with local area schools in marketing events and with opportunities for community service work.
+Acceptance into this course is application based.
+This is a 4th year math experience and college credit may be possible.